Teahouse-Studios/akari-bot/CONTRIBUTING.md

 You can participate in translation and improvement [here](https://crowdin.com/project/akari-bot).

-To avoid unnecessary Issue clutter, we prefer that translation-related discussions (except for Simplified Chinese) happen on Crowdin rather than in Issues.
+To avoid unnecessary issues clutter, we prefer that translation-related discussions (except for Simplified Chinese) happen on Crowdin rather than in issues.

 If you do not have a Crowdin account, feel free to contact the developers and we can submit the translations on your behalf.